mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/legs-conversations.md

 You can create a special type of conversation by using the `conversation` action within an NCCO.
 This resulting named conversation then acts like a conference bridge.
 New legs can then be added to this conversation by executing a `conversation` action with the same name.

 Conversation names are scoped to an application level.
-This means that any legs that are connected to a conversation with the same name will be able to hear each other, provided they are using the same Nexmo Application.
+This means that any legs that are connected to a conversation with the same name will be able to hear each other, provided they are using the same Vonage Application.